-For instance, if you are applying for a job as a chef, you may want to say that, in addition to having culinary experience in a restaurant, you are also involved with a local initiative to help out a few food banks.
+If you are applying for a job as a chef, for example, you could say that you participate in a local initiative to help food banks.

-This fact, while not directly relevant to your professional experience, will help you better demonstrate your value to an employer, and sets you apart from other potential applicants.
+Although not directly relevant to your professional experience, this example will help you better demonstrate your value to an employer and set you apart from other applicants.